 We now feature the picosecond PicoSure® laser, the most advanced laser for tattoo removal on the market today.
-We purchased this laser because It enables us to remove your tattoo with 1/3 to 1/2 as many treatments as a nanosecond Q-Switched lasers and more effectively treat deep, stubborn tattoos.
+We purchased this laser because it enables us to remove your tattoo with 1/3 to 1/2 of the treatments and effectively treats deep, stubborn tattoos.

 Please browse our Before and After gallery at your leisure.
 All the photos are our patients, not photos from a laser manufacturer.

 About Tattoo Removal